JamesNurdin/ECO-LEAF/timelog.md

 ### 1st October 2023
 * *1.5 Hours* Continued on with exploring the LEAF architecture and finished working on my own example using the two provided ones for help, in particular created two linked nodes so far with power monitors between them, plan to create a custom application that uses these nodes as a source and sink.
 * *1 Hour* changed the model to reflect a more advanced infrastructure and application, also introduced error catchment when pulling national grid carbon intensities
+### 2nd October 2023
+* *1 Hour* Started on the presentation for Lauritz to show progress of this weeks work, also showing him my understanding of the LEAF API, in preperation I also went over the LEAF paper and API